SHUBHAMSHARMA-0711/Custom-Unix-Linux-Shell/README.md

 # Shell Description
 This comprehensive overview provides details on external and internal commands implemented in the shell, along with error-handling mechanisms.
-Additionally, test cases and assumptions are outlined to guide users in utilizing the shell effectively
+Additionally, test cases and assumptions are outlined to guide users in utilizing the shell effectively.

 ## External Commands